 Stories allow accounts with more than 10k followers to add a “Swipe-Up” feature that links out to an external site (the page will open within the Instagram app, which creates less friction than if the page opened in a separate app or browser).
 If you’re featuring products in your stories, link out to the shoppable pages where users can buy those products.
 If your stories are focused on content, link out to pages that expand on that content (for instance, your behind-the-scenes posts of a video shoot can link to the full video).

-We can’t stress this enough – in order to make a splash with Instagram stories, you need to post at least once a day, making sure the themes and content of your posts are consistent and on-brand.
-You may want to schedule your post types by the day of the week – for instance, every Monday you could do behind the scenes footage, focus on specific products on Tuesdays, and so on.
-The point is to give your followers something they can look forward to each day.
+We can't stress this enough - in order to make a splash with Instagram stories, you need to post at least once a day, making sure the themes and content of your posts are consistent and on-brand.
+You may want to schedule your post types by the day of the week - for instance, every Monday you could do behind the scenes footage, focus on specific products on Tuesdays, and so on.
+The point is to give your followers something they can look forward to each day.--Get the idea, but still need help with your social strategy?
+Hit us up.
+We’re ready to chat.